chromium/chromium/docs/contributing.md

 please make it explicit that you would like both reviewers to review.

-Submissions to the chromium/src repository by a change contributor who is not a Chromium committer will require two committers to Code-Review+1 the submissions.
-If the owner of the CL is already a committer, then only one other committer is needed to Code-Review+1.
+Submissions to the chromium/src repository by a change contributor who is not a Chromium committer will require two committers to "Code-Review +1" the submissions.
+If the owner of the CL is already a committer, then only one other committer is needed to "Code-Review +1".

 ### Requesting review